Stephanorhinus kirchbergensis: Description

-Merck's rhinoceros is considered to be large for a rhinoceros, with a particularly large specimen from Poland reaching an estimated height at the withers of 182 centimetres.
+Merck's rhinoceros was a large rhinoceros, with a body mass in the range of 1500-3000 kg, with a 2016 study estimating an average body weight of around 1800-1900 kg.
+A particularly large specimen from Poland reached an estimated height at the withers of 1.82 m.
+It is one of the largest species of Stephanorhinus, exceeding S. hundsheimensis and S. hemitoechus in size.
 The bones of the skeleton are robust and massive.
 The skull of Merck's rhinoceros is elongated, with the septum nasalis ossified only towards its anterior (front) end.
 The mandibular symphysis is relatively long and the mandible has a horizontal high, thick branch.